-To create an adversary, you must import the Adversary and Source objects.
+To create an adversary, you will first you will need to import the Adversary and Source objects.

 '''

 from threatqsdk import Adversary, Source

 '''

 Next, to create a basic adversary, set the required name attribute.
 You can also set a description.

 '''

 adv = Adversary(tq)

 adv.name = 'APT 99'

 adv.description = 'Malicious attack group'

 '''